KnickKnaack/Average-Joes/userstories.md

 ### 4: Quick Access
 As a full time student I want to be able to quickly check and progress the state of my game so that I can spend more time studying for my courses.

 Elaboration: Users should be able to spend minimal time on the functions of our game.
-Since this app is an Idle game, users will spend small amounts of time checking in on their game state, and making this time quicker will allow users to play the game when they have a minute or two.
+Since this app is an idle game, users will spend small amounts of time checking in on their game state, and making this time quicker will allow users to play the game when they have a minute or two.

 Constraints: None